MartelleV/kaimandres-vscode/README.md

 ---

+## Other Ports

+If you are a Zed user, go here: **[Kaimandres Zed Theme](https://zed-themes.com/themes/-NvUnJul7Bvewn1wS29Ff?name=Kaimandres)** and download the theme's JSON file, then put it inside your `~/.config/zed/themes` directory.

+---

 ## The Neovim Original

 This theme is a direct port of my original Neovim implementation.
 If you are a Neovimmer like me, check it out as well: **[kaimandres.nvim](https://github.com/MartelleV/kaimandres.nvim)**.